Cataracts: What They Are, Who They Affect, And How We Deal With Them

-Sometimes infants can be born with cataracts.
-Whether this is due to issues in the womb or simply hereditary we don’t know for sure, but if a child’s vision is impaired enough, doctors are able to perform cataract surgery even when a child is very young.
+Sometimes infants are born with cataracts.
+Whether this is due to issues in the womb or is simply a hereditary problem we don’t know for sure, but if a child’s vision is impaired enough, doctors will perform cataract surgery even when a child is very young.

 Though it won’t happen overnight, excessive or consistent UV exposure can cause cataracts to come on more quickly.
 If you’re a person who spends a lot of time outdoors, you may end up developing cataracts at a younger age than some.
 The possibility for premature cataracts is just one more reason to wear sunglasses or Transitions to protect your eyes from UV rays.

-Cataracts have been found to sometimes develop sooner in life for those who use steroids consistently or for long periods of time.
-Many people who are on these medications for rheumatoid arthritis, lupus, or other autoimmune disease find they need to deal with cataracts at an earlier-than-average age.
+People who use steroids consistently or for long periods of time sometimes develop cataracts more quickly than others.
+If you are on steroid medications for rheumatoid arthritis, lupus, or other autoimmune diseases, you might find yourself dealing with cataracts at an earlier-than-average age.

 Age is the most common and predictable cause of cataracts.
 If we live long enough, every one of us will develop cataracts at some point in our lives.